-Dr Anderson is a Vice President and has been made a Fellow of the NSW Institute of Public Administration Australia, is a member of seven Medical Research, Health and PHN boards and is an active member of the Sydney Health Partners Governing Council and Executive Management Group, one of the first four centres in Australia designated by the NHMRC as an Advanced Health Research Translation Centre.
+Dr Anderson is a Vice President and has been made a Fellow of the NSW Institute of Public Administration Australia, is a member of seven Medical Research, Health and PHN boards and is an active member of the Sydney Health Partners Governing Council.

-Mr John Batistich Bbus, MMgt, GAICD Mr John Batistich is a Non-Executive Director of Zip Co Limited, Stellar Group, General Pants Group and FoodCo.
+Mr John Batistich Bbus, MMgt, GAICD Term ended 19 May 2021 Mr John Batistich is a Non-Executive Director of Zip Co Limited, Stellar Group, General Pants Group and FoodCo.
 He has more than 28 years of experience in consumer research, marketing, digital innovation and general management with blue chip companies including Westfield, Wrigley, Pepsico and Kimberly Clark.
 Mr Batistich holds a Masters in Management degree from Macquarie Graduate School of Management majoring in Human Resources, a Bachelor of Business degree from the University of Western Sydney majoring in Marketing, Certificate in Digital Marketing from the Association for Data-driven Marketing and Advertising, and is a Graduate of the Australian Institute of Company Directors.

-Mr Rod Halstead LLB (SYD), LLM (LON), FAICD

-Mr Rod Halstead held the position of Honorary Solicitor for The Heart Research Institute prior to joining the Board.
+Mr Rod Halstead LLB (SYD), LLM (LON), FAICD Mr Rod Halstead held the position of Honorary Solicitor for The Heart Research Institute prior to joining the Board.
 Mr Halstead is presently Director - Strategic Corp/M&A at the law firm Clayton Utz.
 Prior to holding that position he had many years' experience as a Partner at Clayton Utz, with a preceding position at the law firm Mallesons Stephen Jaques.
 Mr Halstead has considerable Board experience and regularly advises Boards and Senior Management of major Australian corporate and financial institutions, in respect to business and governance related matters.